PMunch/data.vm/ENCODINGS.md

 SQLite encoding is enticing as it would be possible to have quite a bit larger instruction set (the current design has all op-codes defined to fit in a single byte).
-At the same time, maybe keeping the amount of instructions low is a good thing for simplicities sake.
+At the same time, maybe keeping the amount of instructions low is a good thing for simplicity sake.
 The idea behind Dlugosz' algorithm is also very interesting as it seems to keep commonly stored entities in mind in its design.
 This is certainly something which could be kept in mind if a special algorithm is to be designed for this purpose (chunks for example are identified by the